-An upper endoscopy allows a doctor to examine the upper part of the gastrointestinal (GI) tract.
-The upper part of the gastrointestinal tract is made up of the following parts of the body:
+An upper endoscopy allows a doctor to look at the upper part of the gastrointestinal (GI) tract.
+This area is made up of the:

 Esophagus, which is the muscular tube that connects the throat to the stomach

 Duodenum, which is the top of the small intestine